Healthy Homes Assessment Broadmeadows

 Draught Stopping Broadmeadows

-Draughts may lead to less temperature in homes.
-A cold house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in households.
+A draughty house costs more to heat, resulting in wasted energy and resulting in higher bills.

-If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap or crack, then it is likely a crack or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit within your house require sealing.
-In the case of an open fireplace isn’t used it can create draughts.
-This must be sealed off.
-Property managers and landlords are responsible for ensuring that such draughts are squelched in the maximum extent possible.
+If you can feel external air entering or the sound of a clear draught emanating from a hole or gap or crack, then it is likely to be a gap or crack that needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that allow air in or out into your house need seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be sealed from.
+Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.

-There is no require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the home is heated and cools in order to let them be shut and opened, rather than securing.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the structure when the household gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will inspect all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections